German MPs set to unblock Greek aid in parliament vote

 Merkel, who has championed painful economic reforms in EU states in return for aid throughout the eurozone turbulence, faces political pressure from bailout-weary voters at home.

 "No more billions for the greedy Greeks!" demanded mass daily Bild on Thursday, printing a huge "Nein!"
-(No), which it urged readers to hold up for selfie pictures it planned to publish.
+(No), which it urged readers to hold up for selfie pictures it printed on the front page of its Friday edition.

 A contrary "Yes!
 Yes!
 Yes!" was the response in commentary on news site Spiegel Online.